couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 ### Can you trigger an update from the network side?

 If the client has an active replication, changes from the server are pushed to it within a second or two.
-On iOS 7, your server can send push notifications that will invisibly wake up the app and let it replicate the new changes.
+On iOS 7, your server can send push notifications that invisibly wake up the app and let it replicate the new changes.